How to rent an apartment in Warsaw (and avoid scams)

 - www.pepehousing.com, this is a group of ex Erasmus providing quality apartments to students.
-The price is slightly higher than average, but you are guaranteed to get a nice place and you can get your place for a medium-term period (like 5 months, which is difficult in the open market).
-It’s a great option if you are looking for a place to stay during your ERASMUS (we got a 10% Pepe Housing promo code for you: ODD18).
+The price is slightly higher than average, but you are guaranteed to get a nice place for a medium-term period (like 5 months, which is difficult in the open market).
+It’s a great option if you are looking for a place to stay during your ERASMUS.
+Take advantage of this 60% Pepe Housing promo code:

 - Rentflatpoland.com is run by Nicolas, a French expat, and entrepreneur.
 After realizing that the rental market in Poland is a big mess (especially for foreigners), Nicolas decided to build a reliable and trustworthy platform which would help expats in their house hunting.

 How to avoid scams and ugly surprises while looking for an apartment

 - Never pay rent up front, especially not in cash.